Major General Darryl A. Williams

 Commander, U.S. Army Africa

-Upon redeployment, Williams served as the deputy director for Comprehensive Soldier Fitness, HQDA G-3/5/7 and commanding general, U.S. Army Warrior Transition Command and the Assistant Surgeon General for Warrior Care and Transition.
+Upon redeployment, Maj.
+Gen. Williams served as the deputy director for Comprehensive Soldier Fitness, HQDA G-3/5/7 and commanding general, U.S. Army Warrior Transition Command and the Assistant Surgeon General for Warrior Care and Transition.

-Williams’ awards and decorations include; Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit (with two Oak Leaf Cluster), Bronze Star (with one Oak Leaf Cluster), Meritorious Service Medal (with five Oak Leaf Clusters), Army Commendation Medal (with one Oak Leaf Cluster), Army Achievement Medal, The Parachutist Badge, Presidential Service Badge, and the Army Staff Identification Badge.
+Maj.
+Gen. Williams’ awards and decorations include; Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit (with three Oak Leaf Clusters), Bronze Star (with one Oak Leaf Cluster), Meritorious Service Medal (with five Oak Leaf Clusters), Army Commendation Medal (with one Oak Leaf Cluster), Army Achievement Medal, The Parachutist Badge, Presidential Service Badge, and the Army Staff Identification Badge.